wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 ### Q: Are the Choreo control plane and data planes highly available?
 Are they running on multiple clusters?
 The Choreo control plane and data plane are designed for high availability using Azure components like AKS, MSSQL, ACR, KV, Service Bus, and so on, with a high availability of 99.99%, which allows at least three workload nodes.
 In the event of a node failure or upgrade, this setup provides reliable failover.
 WSO2 also has a backup and recovery strategy in place, including continuous restore drills.
 If you require AKS cluster-level redundancy, we can consider multiple zones.
 In this case, the cost will include an additional infrastructure cost.

+## Environments

+### Q: As a Choreo cloud data plane user, why can't I create environments?
+You can create environments only if you have a paid subscription in Choreo.
+It can be either Pay-as-you-Go (PAYG) or an Enterprise plan.

+### Q: I am a Pay-As-You-Go (PAYG) customer using the Choreo cloud data plane.
+How many environments can I create?
+You can create up to 5 environments at the organization level, including the existing Development & Production environments by default.
+If you have projects in both data planes (US & EU), there will be 4 environments already created, and you are allowed to create only one additional environment either in the US or EU data plane.

+### Q: As a Choreo cloud data plane user, why don’t I see both US & EU data planes in the data plane selector when creating an environment?
+You will see both US & EU data planes only if you have a paid subscription and have created projects in both US & EU data planes.

+### Q: I am a customer who use Choreo in a private data plane.
+How many environments can I create?
+You will initially get any number of environments as you requested when setting up your private data plane, and later on, you will be able to create as many environments as you need.

 ## Billing and support